Publications

 [3] J. Fajardo Jr., A. T. Barth, M. Morales, M. K. Takase, J. R. Winkler,* H. B. Gray,* “Photoredox Catalysis Mediated by Tungsten(0) Arylisocyanides.”
 J. Am.
 Chem.
 Soc.
 2021, 143, 46, 19389–19398.

 We demonstrate that tungsten(0) photocatalysts can function as potent photoreductant using either UV (400 nm) or two-photon absorption using NIR (800 nm) light.
-This is a pioneering example of red light-driven photoredox catalysis.
+This is a pioneering example of red-light-driven photoredox catalysis applied to reductive dehalogenation reactions for C–C bond formation.

 [2] D. X. Ngo, S. A. Del Ciello, A. T. Barth, R. G. Hadt, R. H. Grubbs, H. B. Gray,* B. J. McNicholas,* “Electronic Structures and Electrochemistry of [M(diamine)(CNBR3)4]2- (M = Fe, Ru; R = Ph, C6F5) Complexes.”
 Inorg.
 Chem.
 2020, 59, 14, 9594–9604.

 Boranes act as Lewis acids and can be used to manipulate the electronic structure of cyanometallates.
-Here, we investigate these influences on di(immine) complexes to interrogate the changes to their photophysical properties.
+Here, we investigate these influences on di(immine) complexes to examine changes in their photophysical properties.

 [1] N. Higdon, A. T. Barth, P. Kozlowski, and R. G. Hadt,* “Spin–Phonon Coupling and Dynamic Zero-Field Splitting Contributions to Spin Conversion Processes in Iron(II) Complexes.”
 J. Chem.
 Phys.
 2020, 152 (20), 204306.

 Molecular motions govern spin-crossover dynamics in pseudo-octahedral Fe(II) complexes.
-Here, we used CASSCF-NEVPT2 multireference calculations to model the changes to the excited state energy levels along relevant normal modes.
+Here, we used CASSCF-NEVPT2 multireference calculations to model changes in the excited-state energy levels along relevant normal modes.